odsod/lightcards/README.md

 Todo
 ----

+[ ] Recompile script on every request
-[ ] Add visual hint that `↓`-key reveals translation / input [ ] Keep track of state between sessions using a local file [x] Randomize cards using a spaced repetition algorithm [x] Add support for pronounciation mp3:s
+[x] Keep track of state between sessions using a local file [x] Randomize cards using a spaced repetition algorithm [x] Add support for pronounciation mp3:s